pbrochart/oaunofficial/README.md

 (choppy movement).
 Setting this to 125 will make all players jump as high and far as if they had 125 fps even when their actual fps is lower or unstable (but require more bandwidth).
-It's frame-rate independent physics and be fair for everyone.
-BoxOnPlaneSide rewrite from ioquake3 (by Diego de Estrada).
 Revision 322: Minor enhancements on CTF and small bug fixes from ioquake3.
 Revision 323: Fix broken AI by moving green armour at the end of list and remove unused-but-set gcc warnings.
 Revision 324: Add cg_hudFullScreen (disabled by default): Make the hud independent from cg_viewsize and fix the crosshair position.
 Increase com_maxfps and pmove_accurate limit to 250.
-Rename trap_Printf() to trap_Print() and add missing traps from ioquake3.
 Revision 325: Safer and more secure handling of disconnected clients and clients with malformed or illegal info strings and fix some bugs.
 Revision 326: Make the damage plumes more readable and add cg_fovAdjust.